-Both our Data Scientist and Data Analyst Career Paths include tutorials on portfolio building.
+Our career paths also include tutorials on portfolio building.
 You'll also create Portfolio Projects using real-world data about medical insurance, GDP, endangered species, and more.
 Or, you could create projects independently.

 Gabriel Guzman, a self-described python enthusiast with a passion for data visualization, breaks the creation of data science projects down into four easy steps: